-The use of 3D printers in the fashion industry is gaining traction since designers and clothing producers discovered the benefits of 3D printing technology.
-They can use it to create fantastic 3D printed fashion with shapes and geometries never made before, but they can also prototype and it makes the clothing production process much more sustainable.
+3D printing in fashion is gaining traction since designers and clothing producers discovered the benefits of 3D printing technology.
+They can use it to create fantastic 3D printed fashion with shapes and geometries never made before, but they can also prototype and it makes the clothing production process much more sustainable with 3D printed clothes.

-Let’s dive into the world of 3D printed fashion and see for yourself the different applications in the industry.
+Let’s dive into the world of 3D printing in fashion and see for yourself the different applications in the industry.

-Currently, when it comes to 3D printed wearable clothing, the practices are mostly limited to art pieces or haute couture for major fashion designers.
+Currently, when it comes to 3D printed clothes, the practices are mostly limited to art pieces or haute couture for major fashion designers.

 3D printing in fashion is an interesting avenue for designers and artists interested in creating complex geometric designs and wearable art.
 However, many of these designs are not really wearable in day-to-day life.

 Although designers are innovating and developing new techniques, it is only on a mainstream level, 3D printed fashion is still growing.
 We expect to see this side of the fashion expand over the coming years.

 Practical Uses of 3D Printers in Fashion

 In a more day-to-day application, we use 3D printing in fashion to create accessories, build prototypes and manufacturing tools, boost sustainability efforts, and expand customization options.

 Instead of 3D printing full items of clothing, 3D printers in fashion are used to supplement parts of a whole design, like embellishments, accessories, and buttons.

 Small end-use accessories can be easily assembled in just minutes using 3D printing.
 Such materials with a flexible nature, as TPU, can be used to add accent pieces or unique embellishments onto the garment themselves.
 3D printing is also helpful when creating costume jewelry with complex geometric shapes.

 Prototyping and Tooling